fomenta/TaxCalc/Readme.rst

 -------

 Propose a model (class model) that:

 * Can be used to calculate taxes for multiple countries
 * Can be escalated easily.

-NOTICE: You may include made up objects to help your task.
+*NOTICE*: made up objects may be included.

 Solution
 ========